DataDog/documentation/content/en/monitors/manage/status.md

 {{< img src="monitors/monitor_status/status_monitor_history.mp4" alt="status monitor history" video="true"  width="80%" >}}

-For further investigation into your metrics evolution, use a [dashboard][6] or [notebook][7].
+For further investigation into your metrics evolution, click **Open in a notebook** by the status graph.
+This generates an investigation [notebook][6] with a formatted graph of the monitor query.

+{{< img src="monitors/monitor_status/notebook-button.png" alt="Open in notebook button"  style="width:60%;">}}

+The notebook matches the monitor evaluation period time range and includes related logs where relevant.

+{{< img src="monitors/monitor_status/investigation-notebook.jpg" alt="Example investigation notebook" style="width:60%;">}}

 ## Events

 Events generated from your monitor (alerts, warnings, recoveries, etc.) are shown in this section based on the time selector above the **Status & History** section.
-The events are also displayed in your [event stream][8].
+The events are also displayed in your [event stream][7].

 ### Audit events

-For all monitor types, monitor changes (monitor edits for instance) create an event in the [event stream][8].
+For all monitor types, monitor changes (monitor edits for instance) create an event in the [event stream][7].
 This event explains the change and displays the user that made the change.

 If you made changes to a monitor, you can see examples with the following event search: